Roznn/Forecasting-with-R/README.md

 ## Applied Forecasting and Time Series

-Information relating to my forecasting class (including [lecturenotes](Lecturenotes/RzDTimeSeriesForecasting.pdf) ) can be found in the teaching section of my website https://www.scss.tcd.ie/Rozenn.Dahyot/ .
+Information relating to my forecasting class can be found in my [webpage](https://www.scss.tcd.ie/Rozenn.Dahyot/RzDSTU33010.html).

+In addition to R/Rmd files, LaTeX source (*.tex) and PDF files are available on [Overleaf](https://www.overleaf.com/read/xyvmdnrgzjct)

 Please cite the following if you find any of these materials useful:

 ```
 [1] Applied Forecasting.
 Rozenn Dahyot, Lecturenotes, Trinity College Dublin Ireland.
 (https://github.com/Roznn/Forecasting-with-R/)
 ```

 ## Files in this repo